MetanoKid/coding-scars/_drafts/sublime-syntax-highlighting.md

 }
 {% endhighlight %}

-This defines settings that override current ones when this syntax is selected.
+This defines settings that override the current ones when this syntax is selected.
 It tells Sublime Text to use our `.tmTheme` automatically when we select the syntax, so the styling is kept separate in that file.

 ### Set up sample log file